 So let’s see how to add a caption under the image in google docs or Add a Caption to an Image in a Google Doc.
 There are 4 Ways To Add Captions To Images in Google Docs

 - Add Google Docs image caption using “Inline”

 - Add image caption using “Table” in Docs

 - Add image caption using the “Text box” in Google Docs

-- Add Google Docs image caption using “Caption Maker” add-on
+- Add Google Docs image caption using the “Caption Maker” add-on

 One of the easiest ways to add a caption to an image is using the “inline” option.

-To add Google Docs image caption, follow the below instructions.
+To add a figure caption in Google Docs, follow the below instructions.